pocomane/brewed-in-the-apocalypse/bita.md

 If the action instead is difficult meaning that the chance are very low, but still the scenarist want to give a possibility to the protagonist, ey can point out that the action can not be accomplished by a single roll, but the protagonist must perform two or more of them.
 It will be successful only if all the rolls are successful or twists, and every twist will throw in a cost to pay.
 Just one fail and the whole sequence is a fail.

 The chain roll, as anything else, must be justified in the fiction.
 Often this means that the scenarist should give a lot of details about the danger of a situation, so that each step of the chain is there so overcome one danger.
 All the details should be known by the protagonists before they have the chance to make difficult actions, so the scenarist should continuously add such details in every situation ey think the risks are high.

 TODO : If ey forgot, ey can add it in a second moment, before the roll, giving to the protagonist the possibility to rollback and do something else. !!!
 NOTE this may rollback over other moves!!!
 It worth ????

-Fleast but not last, each step of the chain should ask the protagonist for different action respect the other steps.
+Last but not the least, each step of the chain should ask the protagonist for different action respect the other steps.

 ```
 Alice - Anne tries to blind the dragon with her sword.